man455/wordpress-job-manager/readme.txt

 * FIXED: Using ASCII instead of &larr; on Application Details page
 * FIXED: Application filter not working on un-rated applications
 * FIXED: Forgot password link not working under some circumstances
+* FIXED: Future jobs not displaying in admin job list
+* FIXED: Unable to unarchive future jobs

 = 0.7 =
 * ADDED: Optional template for application form